-Contact burns can occur as a result of the prolonged transfer of heat from an object to the skin.
-Examples in daily life can include one making contact with household appliances such as a stove or a lighting fixture, i.e. touching a hot light bulb.
+Contact Burns can occur as a result of the prolonged transfer of heat from an object to the skin.
+Examples in daily life of Contact Burns can include one making contact with household appliances such as a stove or a lighting fixture, i.e. touching a hot light bulb.

 Is the Source of the Burn Important?

 Yes.
 The source of the burn is important.
 The type of burn can significantly impact the nature and the course the treatment pursued.
 Burns from flames, scalds, contact, chemical, or electrical each involve different injury patterns and properties.
 As a result, depending on the burn, the nature and scope of treatment may vary.

 Is there an Urgency in Dealing with Burn Injuries?

 Absolutely.
 Burn Injuries can require immediate medical attention.
 Immediate attention can help with the quality of the treatment and recovery.
 If an individual has a burn, it is recommended to take IMMEDIATE action to seek treatment.
 California has a number of burn centers that provide excellent treatment.

 There are a variety of types of burns.
 There are First Degree Burns, Second Degree Burns, and Third Degree Burns.